Tom Kraeutler

-Tom Kraeutler is a home improvement authority, author, and broadcast journalist.
+Thomas A. Kraeutler (1959 or 1960 – February 2, 2025) was an American home improvement authority, author and broadcast journalist.

-Kraeutler co-hosts (with Leslie Segrete) the nationally syndicated The Money Pit Home Improvement Radio Show broadcast on more than 335 stations every weekend, reaching an audience of more than 3 million listeners.
-His home improvement tips are also broadcast across 350 radio stations weekdays during morning drive time.
+Kraeutler co-hosted (with Leslie Segrete) the nationally syndicated The Money Pit Home Improvement Radio Show broadcast on more than 335 stations every weekend, reaching an audience of more than 3 million listeners.
+His home improvement tips were also broadcast across 350 radio stations weekdays during morning drive time.
 Talkers Magazine named Kraeutler one of the “100 Most Important Radio Talk Show Hosts in America.”
-He also publishes a weekly home improvement newsletter and podcasts the national radio program.
-The podcast of the show usually ranks at the top of the home improvement listings on iTunes.
+He also published a weekly home improvement newsletter and podcasts the national radio program.
+The podcast of the show usually ranked at the top of the home improvement listings on iTunes.